aler9/rtsp-simple-proxy/README.md

 1. Create a configuration file named `conf.yml`, placed in the same folder of the executable, with the following content:
     ```
-    server:
-      # supported protocols
-      protocols: [ tcp, udp ]
-      # port of the RTSP TCP listener
-      rtspPort: 8554
-      # port of the RTP UDP listener
-      rtpPort: 8050
-      # port of the RTCP UDP listener
-      rtcpPort: 8051

     streams:
-      # name of the stream
+      # path of the stream
       mypath:
         # url of the source stream, in the format rtsp://user:pass@host:port/path
-        url: rtsp://localhost:8554/mystream
+        url: rtsp://myhost:8554/mystream
-        # whether to receive this stream in udp or tcp
-        useTcp: no

     ```

 2. Launch the proxy: